okTurtles/dnschain/docs/Comparison.md

 ### Certificate Transparency

-Google's Certificate Transparency proposal wants certificate authorities (CAs) to "make a note" all of the certificates that they issue into a log.
-[It does not protect against NSA spying and MITM attacks](http://blog.okturtles.com/2014/09/the-trouble-with-certificate-transparency/).
+Google's Certificate Transparency proposal wants certificate authorities (CAs) to publicly log all of the certificates that they issue.
+[It does not protect against NSA spying and MITM attacks](https://blog.okturtles.com/2015/03/certificate-transparency-on-blockchains/).
 Website owners are then asked to monitor these logs to see if their clients were hacked.
 Everyone online still forced to trust the bad apple (the least trustworthy CA).

 - __*Best case* scenario: mis-issuance detected _after_ damage has been done.
 The CA blames hackers.__